 The UK Corporate Governance Code includes provisions relating to: the role of the chief executive; executive directors’ remuneration; and the need for an internal audit function.
 For the reasons set out in the AIC Guide, the VEIL Board considers these provisions are not relevant to the position of VEIL, being an externally managed investment company, and VEIL does not therefore comply with them.

 VEIL's audit committee is chaired by Stanley Chou and also comprises Gordon Lawson and Derek Loh as members.
 The audit committee meets at least twice a year.
 The audit committee examines the effectiveness of VEIL's internal controls.
 It helps the Board in discharging its responsibilities with regard to the approval of financial statements and also monitors and reviews the relationship with VEIL's external auditor.

-VEIL has also established a combined management engagement, nominations and remuneration committee which is chaired by Marc Faber and also comprises the chairman of the Board, Wolfgang Bertelsmier and Derek Loh as members.
+VEIL has also established a combined management engagement, nominations and remuneration committee which is temporarily chaired by Derek Loh and also comprises the chairman of the Board, Wolfgang Bertelsmier as a member.
 The management engagement, nominations and remuneration committee meets at least once a year, or more often if required.
 The principal roles of the committee are to evaluate the performance of VEIL's Investment Manager and consider the framework and policy for the remuneration of the VEIL Directors and the structure, size and composition of the Board on an annual basis.